Cedar Planked Stuffed Turkey Breast

 Boneless turkey breast is the ultimate versatile protein for stuffing, giving the option to get creative with your favorite ingredients.
-In this recipe, blue cheese, dried cranberries, pecans and thyme make for a rich filling that is stuffed into the breast and then roasted on cedar planks on the grill to obtain smoke flavor.
+In this grilled turkey recipe, blue cheese, dried cranberries, pecans and thyme make for a rich filling that is stuffed into the breast and then roasted on cedar planks on the grill to obtain smoke flavor.

-Next, the turkey is then basted in a garlic thyme compound butter to keep it moist and juicy while cooking on the grill.
+Next, the turkey breast is then basted in a garlic thyme compound butter to keep it moist and juicy while cooking on the grill.
 It is then sliced, yielding a turkey pinwheel that makes for the perfect creamy, crunchy, smoky bite, which is an excellent dish for date night or any night you want to take dinner to the next level.

 Prep for Grilling:

 Presoak your cedar plank in water 30 minutes before putting it on the grill.
 Remove butter from the refrigerator so it can soften.

 Next, butterfly the turkey breast by cutting it lengthwise in the middle so that it can lay flat.
 Rub the turkey with salt and pepper.
 Next, combine the blue cheese, dried cranberries, chopped pecans, fresh thyme and one tablespoon butter in a bowl.
 Add the olive oil and mix together, ensuring the blue cheese is crumbled.

 Spread the filling out on the turkey breast.
 Roll the breast together in a tight bundle and tie together with the cooking twine, tying in three places along the breast, and optionally a final one across both the ends to keep the stuffing from falling out (see picture).

 Combine sea salt, garlic, remaining 1 tbsp thyme and butter with a stick blender.
 Microwave the butter for 30 seconds to melt it to be used for basting on the grill.